HemanthReddy-hub/HemanthReddy.github.io/README.md

 # My Website

-This is a simple website hosted using GitHub Pages.
+This is a simple website hosted using Web Pages.

 ## Features
 - Responsive design